Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 11.09.20 UTC
+- WIB: Kamis, 15 Januari 2026 12.36.21 UTC
-- WITA: Kamis, 15 Januari 2026 12.09.20 UTC
+- WITA: Kamis, 15 Januari 2026 13.36.21 UTC
-- WIT: Kamis, 15 Januari 2026 13.09.20 UTC
+- WIT: Kamis, 15 Januari 2026 14.36.21 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: nature
+Kategori: inspirational